Atulya1/MLOps/README.md

 ## Tweet Ranking Algorithm & Score System

 Developed a new ranking algorithm for tweets, retrieving indexed tweets from Elasticsearch.
 The ranking score is based on multiple factors including engagement metrics, sentiment analysis, and relevance to key topics.
-For more details, refer to the MLOps/Data-Pipeline/scripts
+For more details, refer - [Tweet Retrieving Algorithm](./docs/tweet_ranking.txt)
-/es_query.py

 ## Contributing
 1. Fork the repository